The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Dataflow Transduction

-\textbf{Response Template.} The response template is a sequence of terminals and nonterminals that the QCFG rule should produce.
-This can be used to copy information verbatim from the dataflow graph (\eg for simple values like strings and numbers), as well as to create more complex descriptions.
-Every QCFG nonterminal $\beta_i$ in the template specifies another node $v_i$ that needs to be described as well as a dataflow nonterminal $t_i$; that node can be recursively described by any rule with head $t_i$.
-In our template syntax, the QCFG nonterminal $(\texttt{EVENT},\texttt{v4})$ would be constructed using the notation \verb+{EVENT <event>}+, where the variable \texttt{event} is bound to the node \texttt{v4}.
-The syntax is illustrated in \cref{code:genrule}, where the response template constructs three QCFG nonterminals with types \texttt{LEX}, \texttt{PP}, and \texttt{EVENT}, respectively.
+\textbf{Response Template.} The response template says how to create the right-hand side of the QCFG rule---a sequence $\beta_1\cdots\beta_N$ of terminals and nonterminals.
+Each QCFG nonterminal $\beta_i=(t_i,v_i)$ specifies a related node $v_i \in V(\bar{G})$ to describe, along with a dataflow nonterminal $t_i$ that says \emph{how} to describe it.
+The possible descriptions of $v_i$ will thus emerge from applying transducer rules with head $t_i$ to node $v_i$.
+In our template syntax, the notation \verb+{EVENT <event>}+ would construct the QCFG nonterminal $(\texttt{EVENT}, v)$, if the rule body has bound the variable \texttt{event} to the node $v$.
+This syntax is illustrated in \cref{code:genrule}, whose response template constructs a right-hand side that intersperses terminal symbols with three QCFG nonterminals, which pair types \texttt{LEX}, \texttt{PP}, and \texttt{EVENT} with nodes that were identified by the rule body.

-We note here that (1) transduction rules are selected via their head nonterminal but also condition on the computation graph through their body; and (2) all QCFG nonterminals are grounded in concrete computations.
-Together, this provides a means to ensure truthfulness when generating responses from this system.
+Our actual template format is more flexible than shown here.
+It allows choices within the template in order to specify variant phrasings.\footnote{This is equivalent to specifying multiple rules with the same head and body, but more concise.} This advanced feature is described in Appendix~\ref{appendix:response_template}.
+Details and examples of dataflow transduction rules used in our experiments are provided in Appendix~\ref{appendix:dataflow_transduction_rules}.